asgardphp/docs/quickstart.md

 * Controllers/ (the logic, handles the requests)
 * Entities/ (data entities)
 * locales/ (translations)
-* views/ (views contain your pages html)
+* html/ (contains your html templates)
-* Bundle.php (initialisation functions)
+* Bundle.php (initialization functions)

 If you now open Controllers/NewsController.php, you can see how the requests are handled and notice how the annotated routes work.
-But for now let's only focus on the views and open views/index.php
+But for now let's only focus on the views and open html/news/index.php

 The default view is pretty simple and a bit boring.. but we can improve it: